Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Evaluation

 \subsection{Docking Power}

-Docking power refers to the ability that a model can tell the true binding pose from the decoy poses of a given protein-ligand pair.
-Ideal, the complex with native binding pose should be the one with the highest score or predicted affinity, compared to all the decoys.
-To implement such evaluation, complexes with decoy binding poses are usually generated with molecular docking program or through molecular dynamics simulation.
-In the later versions of CASF \citep{liyan2014_2}, they used multiple docking programs such as AutoDock \citep{huey2012using}, LigandFit \citep{venkatachalam2003ligandfit}, GOLD \citep{verdonk2003improved}, Surflex \citep{jain2003surflex}, and FlexX \citep{schellhammer2004flexx} for decoy pose generation, to minimize the bias in conformation sampling.
-The native/true pose is explicitly added into the decoy set so that there is at least one correct binding pose in CASF, according to \citet{cheng2009}.
-After the scores/affinities for all decoy poses are generated, we compare the pose with the highest score/affinity against the true pose using RSMD, which is calculated with:
+Docking power refers to the ability of a model to differentiate between the true binding pose from the decoy poses of a given protein-ligand pair.
+Ideally, the complex with the native binding pose should have the highest score or predicted affinity compared to the decoys.
+To implement such evaluation, complexes with decoy binding poses are usually generated with a molecular docking program or through molecular dynamics simulation.
+The later versions of CASF \citep{liyan2014_2} used multiple docking programs (e.g.,~AutoDock \citep{huey2012using}, LigandFit \citep{venkatachalam2003ligandfit}, GOLD \citep{verdonk2003improved}, Surflex \citep{jain2003surflex}, FlexX \citep{schellhammer2004flexx}) for decoy pose generation to minimize the bias in conformation sampling.
+The native/true pose is explicitly added into the decoy set so that there is at least one correct binding pose in CASF \citep{cheng2009}.
+After the scores/affinities for the decoy poses are generated, poses with the highest score/affinity are compared against the true pose using RSMD, which is calculated with: